Your personal retirement account is exactly that — personal

 - Bars and Rounds: Other gold bullion that meet the minimum purity level and are produced at a NYMEX, COMEX-accredited/certified refiner, assayer, or manufacturer

 Compared to gold, silver has more industrial applications in addition to being a store of value.
-Industrial demand causes the spot price of silver to fluctuate more than gold.
+Industrial demand causes the spot price of silver to fluctuate more than gold, which will affect silver IRAs.
 Non-investment demand for silver can also impact its price.
 For example, silver was once commonly used in photographic film, but demand for silver reduced when digital cameras became popular.

 Silver has been used as a form of money throughout history, and for the first 40 years or so after the formation of the United States, silver coins were more commonly used than gold.
 The U.S. adopted a silver standard in 1785 and operated on a bimetallic standard throughout the 19th century before demonetizing silver in 1873.